ksbg/sparklanes/README.md

 Sharing Objects between Processors
 ----------------------------------
-As can be seen above, *shared* classes can be specified when defining a pipeline.
+As can be seen above, *shared* classes can be specified when defining a lane.
 These will be instantiated and their objects made sharable among processors.
 Shared classes can be any valid python classes and have no special requirements.

 Inside a processor, they can be accessed and manipulated as follows: